Hard Truths

 AI in legal: the Mata lesson.

 Mata v.
 Avianca and the Boca Raton chatbot's fabricated 2022 Florida statute amendment are the same lesson, three years apart.
 LLMs answer questions they were not asked, confidently.
-On a law firm site, that is a malpractice vector.
+On a law firm site, that is a malpractice risk.

 Coming online in 2026Notes filed April 2026